Escape-Technologies/sentry-issues/README.md

 ## Extension Settings

+### Get an API Key

 To setup the extension, you will need to set your Sentry API key (promted and securely stored).

+To get an API key, you can go to `/settings/account/api/auth-tokens/` on your sentry instance.
+For example on sentry.io, you need to go to [https://sentry.io/settings/account/api/auth-tokens/](https://sentry.io/settings/account/api/auth-tokens/).

+Here, create a new token.
+The extension is read only, so the following permissions are required:

+- `organization:read`
+- `project:read`
+- `event:read`

+Once created, you can click on the key button on the Sentry Issue pannel to set your API key.

+### Other options

 You also have the folowing parameters: